University of Colorado Boulder logo

 Is University of Colorado Boulder the right fit for me?

 Whether University of Colorado Boulder is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (78% admit rate), cost ($36,546/year out-of-state), campus culture in Boulder, and available programs.
+Key factors to consider: admissions selectivity (78% admit rate), avg net price ($25,346/year after aid), campus culture in Boulder, and available programs.
 Use CollegeCove's compare tool to weigh University of Colorado Boulder against similar schools side-by-side.

 Ready to apply?